core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Enter the Resource Directory

-The resource directory tries to carry the semantics obtainable by classical CoAP discovery over to the resource lookup interface as faithfully as possible.
+The RD tries to carry the semantics obtainable by classical CoAP discovery over to the resource lookup interface as faithfully as possible.

-For the following queries, we will assume that the simple host has used Simple Registration to register at the resource directory that was announced to it, sending this request from its UDP port `[2001:db8:f0::1]:6553`:
+For the following queries, we will assume that the simple host has used Simple Registration to register at the RD that was announced to it, sending this request from its UDP port `[2001:db8:f0::1]:6553`:

     POST coap://[2001:db8:f01::ff]/.well-known/core?ep=simple-host1
 {: #example-weblink-simple title="Example request starting a simple registration"}

-The resource directory would have accepted the registration, and queried the simple host's `.well-known/core` by itself.
+The RD would have accepted the registration, and queried the simple host's `.well-known/core` by itself.
 As a result, the host is registered as an endpoint in the RD with the name "simple-host1".
 The registration is active for 90000 seconds, and the endpoint registration Base URI is